Pointwise ergodic theorem for locally countable quasi-pmp graphs: Abstract

 \section{Abstract}

-We prove a pointwise ergodic theorem for quasi-probability-measure-preserving (quasi-pmp) locally countable measurable graphs, analogous to pointwise ergodic theorems for group actions, replacing the group with a Schreier graph of the action.
-For any quasi-pmp graph, the theorem gives an increasing sequence of Borel subgraphs with finite connected components along which the averages of $L^1$ functions converge to their expectations.
-Equivalently, it states that any (not necessarily pmp) locally countable Borel graph on a standard probability space contains an ergodic hyperfinite subgraph.
+We prove a pointwise ergodic theorem for quasi-probability-measure-preserving (quasi-pmp) locally countable measurable graphs, equivalently, Schreier graphs of quasi-pmp actions of countable groups.
+For ergodic graphs, the theorem gives an increasing sequence of Borel subgraphs with finite connected components over which the averages of any $L^1$ function converges to its expectation.
+This implies that every (not necessarily pmp) locally countable ergodic Borel graph on a standard probability space contains an ergodic hyperfinite subgraph.
+A consequence of this is that every ergodic treeable equivalence relation has an ergodic hyperfinite free factor.

-The pmp version of this theorem was first proven by R. Tucker-Drob using probabilistic methods.
-Our proof is different: it is descriptive set theoretic and applies more generally to quasi-pmp graphs.
-Among other things, it involves introducing a graph invariant, a method of producing finite equivalence subrelations with large domain, and a simple method of exploiting nonamenability of a measured graph.
-The non-pmp setting additionally requires a new gadget for analyzing the interplay between the underlying cocycle and the graph.
+The pmp case of the main theorem was first proven by R. Tucker-Drob using a deep result from probability theory.
+Our proof is different: it is self-contained and applies more generally to quasi-pmp graphs.
+Among other things, it involves introducing a graph invariant concerning asymptotic averages of functions and a method of tiling a large part of the space with finite sets with prescribed properties.
+The non-pmp setting additionally exploits a new quasi-order called visibility to analyze the interplay between the Radon--Nikodym cocycle and the graph structure, providing a sufficient condition for hyperfiniteness.